 Winter is whale season!
 So your first spot must be Logans Beach Whale Viewing Platform, each year from June to September the giants of the deep migrate to our region for their annual babymoon and Logans beach is one of the best places to spot them.

 Once you’ve braved the wild coastline it’s time to reflect on your day soaking under the stars with a twilight session at the Deep Blue Hot Springs.
 The water arrives at the surface at between 38 and 48 degrees and is known to promote physical and emotional rest, relaxation, healing and well-being.

 Enjoy dinner in your comfy robe at the deep blue nourish dome.

-Get up early and walk along the promenade to the Warrnambool Breakwater, grab a breakfast at the Pavilion Bar and Café and soak up the views.
+Grab breakfast at the Pavilion Bar and Cafe and soak up the views.